 The first nationwide referendum

-In the referendums of 1894, 1902, 1905 and 1908 the majority of votes nationally were for no local liquor licenses.
-As people could only vote on the sale of liquor occurring within their own electorate, these votes did not constitute a national referendum.
-Electorates with a majority for no licence went ‘dry’, but the country as a whole did not.
+In the referendums of 1894, 1902, 1905 and 1908, the majority of votes nationally were for no local liquor licences.
+As people could only vote on the sale of liquor within their own electorate, these votes did not constitute a national referendum.
+Electorates with a majority for no-licence went ‘dry’, but the country as a whole did not.
 In 1911 the choice offered to voters in the local district poll was reduced to one between continuance and no licences, dropping the option for reduced licences.

 From 1911 voters were also given the chance to vote for national continuance (of alcohol sales) or national prohibition, potentially being able to vote the whole country ‘dry’.
 The 1911 prohibition referendum was New Zealand's first nation-wide referendum.

-Although the vote for national prohibition in 1911 (259,943 votes) exceeded the vote for continuance (205,661), the almost 56% vote for prohibition did not result in a change to the law.
-Parliament had already decided that prohibition would require a 60% vote to succeed in the referendum.
+Although the vote for national prohibition in 1911 (259,943 votes) comfortably exceeded the vote for continuance (205,661), the almost 56% vote for prohibition did not result in a change to the law.
+Parliament had already decided that prohibition would need 60% of the vote to succeed.

 The soldiers’ vote in April 1919

-The initial vote in the April 1919 prohibition referendum gave a narrow victory to prohibition, with 246,104 votes to 232, 208.
-With slightly more than the 50% of votes required, it looked as if alcohol would be prohibited in New Zealand.
-However, the counting of 40,000 special votes from soldiers still overseas changed this situation – 80% of the soldiers (31,981) voted for national continuance.
-With a total of 264,189 votes for national continuance against 253,827 for prohibition, the prohibition vote was reduced to 49%.
+The initial vote in the April 1919 prohibition referendum gave a narrow victory to prohibition, with 246,104 votes to 232,208.
+With more than the 50% of votes required, it looked as if the sale of alcohol in New Zealand would be prohibited.
+However, the counting of nearly 40,000 special votes cast by soldiers still overseas changed this situation – 80% of them voted for national continuance.
+With a final tally of 264,189 votes for national continuance against 253,827 for prohibition, the prohibition vote fell to 49%.
 New Zealand just missed out on going ’dry’.

 Prohibition narrowly misses out

 Referendums involving a straight fight between national continuance and national prohibition were held in 1914 and in April 1919.
 For the April 1919 referendum, Parliament reduced the threshold for success to 50%.
-The prohibition vote came very close to succeeding, with a mere 10,362 votes (2%) less than the vote for national continuance.
+Prohibition came very close to succeeding, with just 10,362 votes (2%) less than those for national continuance.